cefleet/cefleet-teaching-notes/Programming-101/4-strings.md

     Hello [person],
     I hope that your [today] is going well.
     I'm personally really [emotion].
-- Where [person], [today], [emotion] are variables and using 3 different ways of inserting the values.
+- Where [person], [today], [emotion] are variables and using 3 different ways of inserting / replacing the values.
+The same phrase will be repeated 3 times, but you will be using the 3 tequinques discussed to accomplish this.
 - ```
     Hello Clint,
     I hope that your Thursday is going well.